chrisosaurus/icarus/README.md

 Current focus
 =============

-The two backends are now on-par with each other, so the focus has now shifted to adding some more of the basic language features.
+The two backends are roughly now on-par with each other, so the focus has now shifted to adding some more of the basic language features.